-D 1' 1 0' 'C' 1 TT 1 1 Protect and improve the existing Tree Canopy of Biltmore Forest 2.
-Significantly more Hardwood Trees should be planted each year, with the Town planting trees on public land and making about 50 hardwood trees available for homeowners to plant each year.
+Protect and improve the existing Tree Canopy of Biltmore Forest Significantly more Hardwood Trees should be planted each year, with the Town planting trees on public land and making about 50 hardwood trees available for homeowners to plant each year.
 Require that trees removed must be replaced with hardwoods to maintain or improve the percentage of tree canopy coverage.
 Develop a budgeted ivy eradication program.
 Prohibit clear cutting outside a 40ft distance from a home.
-Improve Walking and biking Safety on Streets in Biltmore Forest 1.
-2. Work with Board of Commissioners to evaluate the possibility of dedicated bike or pedestrian paths, per the 2022 Transportation Study.
-3. Working with homeowners whenever possible, remove landscaping town rights of way and/or reducing line-of-site visibility for drivers and walkers 4.
+Improve Walking and biking Safety on Streets in Biltmore Forest Identify streets with the highest level of pedestrian usage and increase Police presence and speed enforcement on those streets.
+Work with Board of Commissioners to evaluate the possibility of dedicated bike or pedestrian paths, per the 2022 Transportation Study.
+Working with homeowners whenever possible, remove landscaping town rights of way and/or reducing line-of-site visibility for drivers and walkers 4.
 Evaluate and improve the condition of the road berms and setbacks to eliminate drop-offs and ruts.
 Plant grass as necessary to eliminate mud.
-5. Utilize 2022 Transportation Study opportunities and challenges map as basis for improvements Develop New Off-street Walking Paths in Biltmore Forest 1.
-Develop a plan for walking paths that join existing Parks or allow walking within one park.
-2. 0
+5. Utilize 2022 Transportation Study opportunities and challenges map as basis for improvements Develop New Off-street Walking Paths in Biltmore Forest Develop a plan for walking paths that join existing Parks or allow walking within one park.
+Ensure the paths are easily accessible to people with special needs and have adequate places to rest (benches or use of existing historical bus stops

-4 TT' 1 1

 Ensure existing Zoning 1.
 Hire a person who has

 Ordinances are equitably enforcement as their primary

 enforced responsibility.

-2. 0
+2. Ensure the Town management

 and government will support and

 encourage enforcement.

 3. Develop a clear table of

 Consequences (Fines, etc.) for

 Non-compliance.

 Control speeding by 1.
 Add Stop signs at Intersections

 reducing the average speed where they are needed and have

 on Town Streets been approved, e.g., Busbee and

-Vanderbilt
+on rown streets Vanderbilt

 2. Increased enforcement of existing

 Speed limits

 3. Increased presence of speed

-- monitors where speeding is a
+monitors where speeding is a

 problem.

 Support optimal enjoyment 1.
 Continue plans for Greenwood

 of Public Parks and public Park upgrades and other park

 spaces invasive plant removal

-spaces 2.
-Establish a team of residents to
+opares.
+2. Establish a team of residents to

-۷. evaluate all parks and public
+evaluate all parks and public

 spaces for upgrades to play

 structures, electrical (to better

+· ·

 support Food Trucks), trashcans

 2 and water access.

-э.
-Develop a prioritized list of
+3. Develop a prioritized list of

 needed maintenance and upgrades

 4 identified in step 2

 4. Regularly add new much, sand or

 turf in Parks, as necessary.
 Repair

 traffic island curbing as needed.

 5. Renovate roofs and structural

 components of all bus stops as

 needed.

 Communicate Better with 1.
 Prepare a brochure outlining key

 New Residents facts, procedures, and ordinances

 for new residents.